Synnerz/devonian/README.md

   - Removes the damage tags created by you or others.
 * HideNoStarTag
   - Hides name tag of mobs that do not have star in their name tag
+* DungeonBreakerDisplay
+  - Displays the amount of charges you have left
+* SecretsClickedBox
+  - Highlights the secrets you have clicked surrounding them with a box, if a chest secret for example is locked the color will change to red.

 </details>